 You can find Workload rules under Time slot settings.
 The location of the Time slot settings depends on whether or not your Booking page has any Event types associated with it.
 Learn more about the location of the Time slot settings section

-- For Booking pages associated with Event types (recommended), go to Setup -> ScheduleOnce setup -> select the relevant Event type -> Time slot settings.
+- For Booking pages associated with Event types (recommended), go to Booking pages in the bar on the left → select the relevant Event type → Time slot settings.

-- For Booking pages not associated with Event types, go to Setup -> ScheduleOnce setup -> select the relevant Booking page -> Time slot settings.
+- For Booking pages not associated with Event types, go to go to Booking pages in the bar on the left → select the relevant Booking page → Time slot settings.